l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [ ] Scratchpads will sometimes go all in tiled when using FDelWindowFromScratchpad
+- [-] Scratchpads will sometimes go all in tiled when using FDelWindowFromScratchpad
     - Hard to fix, I can't reproduce it on demand
+    - Might be fixed
 - [ ] Centered layout needs to have more horizontal gaps space between windows in columns
-- [ ] Find a way to verify certains values
-    - fl_hdn
 - [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN